Transfer of Learning: A Complete GuideTransfer of Learning: A Complete Guide: classroom practice and examples for teachers

 Encoding specificity, a key idea, links learning conditions to memory (Tulving & Thomson, 1973).
 Learners remember best when tested in the same context as they learned.
 Varying teaching helps learners apply knowledge outside the initial setting (Godden & Baddeley, 1975).

-Even when students possess transferable knowledge, they may not retrieve it at the appropriate moment.
+Even when learners possess transferable knowledge, they may not retrieve it at the appropriate moment.
 The new situation doesn't activate the relevant prior learning because the surface features differ too much from the original learning context.

 Thorndike's original theory proposed that transfer depends on the degree to which two situations share identical elements.
 The more overlap in specific skills, knowledge, or procedures, the more transfer should occur.
 This explains near transfer well but offers limited guidance for promoting far transfer.